-With its layers of deeply chocolaty cake spiked with cinnamon and rum and a bright stripe of apricot jam running through the center, the Sachertorte is the most widely recognized Viennese pastry for good reason; this elegant cake is decadent and absolutely delicious.
+With its layers of deeply chocolaty cake spiked with cinnamon and rum and a bright stripe of apricot jam running through the center, the Sachertorte is the most widely recognized Viennese pastry for good reason, this elegant cake is decadent and absolutely delicious.
 But this iconic dessert comes with a not so sweet past, in fact it's downright controversial enough to pit two Viennese pastry institutions against one another.
 Nowadays there's only one cake that can be called "The Original Sachertorte" and it is made exclusively by the Hotel Sacher.

 - 1/2 cup semisweet chocolate chips

 - 6 tablespoons unsalted butter, softened, plus more for brushing

 - 1 large egg yolk

 - 1/2 cup sugar